kevinfarrugia/react-recipes/recipes/lifecycle.md

 # The Component lifecycle

-__Note:__ Methods marked with ⚠️ will be deprecated starting with React 16.3, and methods marked with 🆕 can be used as their replacement.

 The life of a component has three phases:

 * __Mounting__ is when the component gets added to the DOM;